wirginiaromanowska/Notes_On_Things/Smoke_And_Pyro.md

 ### a) In DOP
 - smoke object
 - to apply data
-- to smoke solver
+- to pyro solver
 - sop geo node to second imput of apply data
+  - bring the points
+  - set to update always
 - gas resize fluid dynamic to second imput of smoke solver
 - gas particle to field to second imput (merge with the one above)
-  - destination field is fuel
+  - destination field is fuel or temperature or velocity
-  - attribute pScale
+  - vel goes to vel update in solver (3rd imput)
+  - attribute fuel, temp, vel (or v if it's name that way on the geo)

 - provide sop path